 Instead of trying to employ the “which came first – the chicken or the egg?” argument, both leagues need to recognize that the question is irrelevant, at least regarding how the problem should be addressed.

 As Boynton pointed out in his powerful Players Tribune article, “It’s tough to think about sometimes, to be honest, because I love the game of hockey.
-Literally all I wanted to do in life — from the time I was super little and just trying to keep my balance out on the frozen pond in the backyard — was play in the NHL.”
+Literally, all I wanted to do in life — from the time I was super little and just trying to keep my balance out on the frozen pond in the backyard — was play in the NHL.”
 It’s a terrible irony that in realizing a dream, many players are forced to confront a unique nightmare.
-In the article Boynton relates how he was given painkillers and sleeping pills to keep him in the game, and how he kept quiet and tried to keep going because of the prevalent culture in hockey.
+In the article, Boynton relates how he was given painkillers and sleeping pills to keep him in the game, and how he kept quiet and tried to keep going because of the prevalent culture in hockey.
 When he finally reached a point of desperation and asked for help for the first time, he was traded, causing him to withdraw and internalize his struggles even more.
-Later, when he did receive some help, it was directed toward substance abuse, and didn’t address the underlying problems.
+Later, when he did receive some help, it was directed toward substance abuse and didn’t address the underlying problems.

-High level athletes face a set of circumstances that needs to be dealt with in an honest manner.
+High-level athletes face a set of circumstances that need to be dealt with in an honest manner.
 The levels of pain medications that leagues and even many players might argue as necessary, set the player up for a greatly increased risk of addition.
 Add in neurological damage – especially damage to the frontal lobe which diminishes self-control and you have a recipe for disaster.
 Factor in the mental stress of having to perform consistently and often under duress and knowing that guys are lined up for your job should you falter, and add having a self-identity, completely intertwined with your role as a professional athlete, unlike most other professions, and it’s easy to see why the cards are stacked against the players.

 While addiction and mental illness are widespread societal problems experienced throughout the general population, the impact of brain injury with athletes in contact sports needs to be acknowledged rather than whitewashed and swept away with generalizations.
 Typically, prior to their sports careers, most athletes did not show indications of mental illness and did not abuse drugs.
 Early CTE symptoms tend to mimic or perhaps entwine with symptoms of mental illness, and later lead to dementia and other areas of impairment.
 Both members of the public – fans, and sports leagues – need to acknowledge this and come clean.
 Entertainment and profit should not trump humanity.